harvardnlp/compound-pcfg/README.md

 Note that `sents-to-be-parsed.txt` should have one sentence per line, and be preprocessed in a way that roughly matches the processing in `process_ptb.py` (e.g. no punctuation).

 ## Parsed Datasets
-We also provide parsed test sets from the compound/neural PCFGs for further analysis.
+We also provide parsed test sets from each run (i.e. different seed) of each model (compound PCFG/neural PCFG/PRPN/Ordered Neurons) for further analysis.
 These can be found under the `data/parsed-data` folder when you download the processed datasets from above:
-- `ptb-test-gold-filtered.txt`: Test set with gold trees with length <= 2 sentences filtered out (this does not affect F1 score since we ignore sentence-level spans for evaluation per convention).
+- `ptb-test-gold-filtered.txt`: Test set with gold trees where sentences that only contain trivial spans are filtered out.
 - `ptb-test-X-runY.txt`: Test set parsed with model `X` that ranked `Y`-th among four different seeds.
 For example `ptb-test-compound-pcfg-run3.txt` is the test set parsed with the compound PCFG that performed the third best out of four runs.

 ## Acknowledgements